 This document is a part of the TeenHelp Terms of Service.
 For other information governing the usage of services provided by TeenHelp, please click here.

 This document describes how users should behave and the disciplinary procedures that will be used to deal with violations of this Code.
 Content that violates these guidelines will be edited or removed by the TeenHelp Moderation team, and further disciplinary action may be taken if necessary, including account suspension.

 TeenHelp should not be used as a substitute for seeking medical advice in emergency situations.
 Users may ask for ideas of what conditions they could face, but it is not possible for us to diagnose medical, mental or veterinary disorders.
 Any claims of this kind should be supported by a reputable external reference.
 Users should be wary of advice on medical issues provided without evidence.
 Unsupported information may be removed at the discretion of the Moderation to protect TeenHelp’s users from the possibility of inaccurate health advice.

-Users should not use TeenHelp to break the law in anyway, or to assist or encourage other users to break the law, including sharing tips on hacking or peer-to-peer or torrent downloading.
+Users should not use TeenHelp to break the law in anyway, or to assist or encourage other users to break the law, including sharing tips on hacking or using peer-to-peer/torrenting for piracy.

 Posts should not be made which make malicious, false, or defamatory statements about any person or organisation.

 False information should not be submitted to TeenHelp, including the user profiles and made up false stories in requests for help.
 If you do not wish to supply the information the fields should be left blank.
 Under no circumstance should users make up entirely false stories about themselves in requests for help.
 If users are just looking for someone to talk to, then we are happy to do just that, but it is not helpful for you or us if you create elaborate false stories about yourself.
 We encourage you to be as honest as you can when seeking hlep.